What is a Wyoming registered agent?

 Your Wyoming registered agent handles several key tasks that directly affect your business's legal status:

-• Service of Process.
+• Service of process.
 They accept legal papers if someone sues your business.

-• Official Correspondence.
+• Official correspondence.
 They collect important mail from Wyoming's Secretary of State, including annual report reminders and tax notices.

 Consequences of not having a Wyoming registered agent